-The SAU will pay the full amount of the cost of LTD. The benefit provided for both exempt and non-exempt employees is 70% of monthly pay to a maximum of \$3,500 per month.
+The SAU will pay the full amount of the cost of LTD. The benefit provided for both hourly and salaried employees is 70% of monthly pay to a maximum of \$3,500 per month.
 LTD starts after a ninety (90) day waiting period.